matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Software engineering approaches

 - **Automation** and **Infrastructure as Code** eliminate manual setup and configuration.
-- **Clean Code** and **Clean Architecture** reduce cognitive motion, making systems easier to navigate and evolve safely.
 - **Platform Engineering** provides standardised environments that “just work.”

 ### Evidence

-Data from the DORA studies confirms that automation and standardised development environments are key predictors of elite performance across all four metrics — teams deliver faster, recover more quickly, and experience fewer failures when repetitive motion is eliminated.
+Friction from manual tasks directly harms **Lead Times for Changes** and often increases the **Change Failure Rate** due to human error.
+Data from the DORA studies confirms that automation and standardised development environments are key predictors of elite performance.

 ## 4. Waiting (Taiki)